Mike Tyson: Legacy

 He is remembered for his attire of black trunks, black shoes with no socks, and a plain white towel fit around his neck in place of a traditional robe, as well as his habit of rapidly pacing the ring before the start of a fight.
 In his prime, Tyson rarely took a step back and had never been knocked down or seriously challenged.
 According to Martial Arts World Report, it gave Tyson an Honorable Mention in its Ten Greatest Heavyweights of All Time rather than a ranking because longevity is a factor and the peak period of Tyson's career lasted only about 5 years.

-BoxRec currently ranks Tyson at number 13 among the greatest heavyweight boxers of all time.
+As of April 2025, BoxRec ranks Tyson at No. 24 among the greatest boxers that had their last fight at heavyweight.
 In The Ring magazine's list of the 80 Best Fighters of the Last 80 Years, released in 2002, Tyson was ranked at number 72.
 He is ranked number 16 on The Ring magazine's 2003 list of 100 greatest punchers of all time.
 Tyson has defeated 11 boxers for the world heavyweight title, the seventh-most in history.

 On June 12, 2011, Tyson was inducted to the International Boxing Hall of Fame alongside legendary Mexican champion Julio César Chávez, light welterweight champion Kostya Tszyu, and actor/screenwriter Sylvester Stallone.
-In 2011, Bleacher Report omitted Tyson from its list of top 10 heavyweights, saying that "Mike Tyson is not a top 10 heavyweight.
-He killed the fighters he was supposed to beat, but when he fought another elite fighter, he always lost.
-I'm not talking about some of those B-level fighters he took a belt from.
-I'm talking about the handful of good boxers he fought throughout his career."

 In 2013, Tyson was inducted into the Nevada Boxing Hall of Fame and headlined the induction ceremony.
 Tyson was inducted into the Southern Nevada Hall of Fame in 2015 along with four other inductees with ties to Southern Nevada.

 Tyson reflected on his strongest opponents in ten categories for a 2014 interview with The Ring magazine, including best jab, best defense, fastest hands, fastest feet, best chin, smartest, strongest, best puncher, best boxer, and best overall.

 In 2017, The Ring magazine ranked Tyson as number 9 of 20 heavyweight champions based on a poll of panelists that included trainers, matchmakers, media, historians, and boxers, including: